Other legislation affecting interims

 The amount of cover you will need will depend on the type of work you are doing, but cover of £250,000 to £500,000 is probably sufficient for most assignments.
 Ultimately it depends on how much damage you could do to your client if things went wrong.

 The premium for cover at this level is currently in the region of £250 to £400 per annum.
-If you are already a member of a professional association, you should consider approaching one of the brokers that deal with your particular association, as they will be specialists in your field.
+If you are already a member of a professional association, you should consider approaching one of the brokers that deal with your association, as they will be specialists in your field.
 Otherwise you might consider an insurance broker that specialises in the interim management and consultancy market.

-In order to avoid paying unnecessary premiums, it is recommended that you do not take out insurance until immediately prior to starting your first assignment.
+To avoid paying unnecessary premiums, it is recommended that you do not take out insurance until immediately prior to starting your first assignment.

 Employment Agency Regulations (opt in/out)